5g-ucl-idrbt/5G-ovs-slicing/README.md

 apt update
 apt install -y curl
 ```
-Here 12.1.1.2 is the ip of the UE (we can get it by looking into amf logs)
+Here 12.1.1.2 is the ip of the UE (we can get it by looking into amf logs or in gnbsim logs)
 ```
 ping -I 12.1.1.2 8.8.8.8
 ping -I 12.1.1.2 10.0.0.1